Code-Institute-Submissions/simon-milestone-project-two/README.md

 - I received inspiration for this project from searching for Simon games in Google and testing several of the renditions that were shown in the search results.
 - Thanks to the Slack community for pointing me in the right direction of how to debug my JavaScript code.
 - A special mention to my mentor, Dick Vlaanderen, for his feedback on my project's scope, design and functionality, and for hints on what information to include in my README.md file to justify my stylistic choices and project choice.

+### Disclaimer

+This project is for educational purposes only.